Stronger Together

 Climate change and the destruction of nature and of our common home knows no boundaries, and we recognize that to create real change, we are stronger together.

-The network is strategic and use existing structures.
-It’s an additional interface to widen financing and strategic exchanges for a collaboration of 10 movements in 5 countries.
-Here is the list of the countries and reasons they were selected:
+The network is strategic and uses existing structures.
+It’s an additional interface to widen financing and strategic exchanges for a collaboration, today of ten movements in five countries.
+Here is the list of countries:

-- Netherlands: recent mass mobilization results, criminal repression of movements
+- Netherlands: recent mass mobilization results, repression of movements.

-- Switzerland: important financial, trading and insurance center, recent win at ECHR, European Court of Human Rights, consequences of 2.5 degrees C warming on Alps, country with the biggest extreme right wing party
+- Switzerland: important fossil financial, trading and insurance centre, recent win at ECHR, European Court of Human Rights against Switzerland, consequences of 2.5 degrees C warming on the Alps (glacier collapse on a Swiss village), country with an extreme right wing party that’s the biggest group in parliament.

 United Kingdom

-Zero Hour is the campaign group behind the Climate and Ecology Bill.
+Zero Hour is the campaign group behind the Climate & Nature Bill.
 The Bill was first developed with members of the successful ‘Big Ask’ campaign which led to the Climate Change Act 2008, and is now led by a coalition of UK campaigners, world-leading scientists, academics and members of the public.
-The Climate & Ecology Bill is a plan to: 1.
-Make sure the UK cuts its emissions fairly and fully to stand the best chance of keeping 1.5°C alive, 2.
-Make sure the UK reverses the destruction of nature by 2030, 3.
-Involve citizens in deciding the fairest way forward. https://www.zerohour.uk/
+The Climate & Nature Bill is a plan to: 1.)
+Make sure the UK cuts its emissions fairly and fully to stand the best chance to keep to 1.5°C, 2.)
+Make sure the UK reverses the destruction of nature by 2030, 3.)
+Involve citizens in deciding the fairest way forward (citizen assemblies). https://www.zerohour.uk/